UTSA P20 Pathways to Education Research

 UTSA Pathways supports undergraduate students for doctoral studies in education research across disciplines through its education research training program.
 The training program provides fellows with: (1) the opportunity to enhance their knowledge of P-20 pipeline issues; (2) an introduction to education research and scientific methods; (3) meaningful opportunities to participate in education research studies; and (4) professional development and mentoring leading to doctoral studies.

 Brenda Valdes was born across the border in Allende Coahuila Mexico and moved to San Antonio a little over a decade ago.
-After being a stay-at-home mom for years , she decided to go back to school.
-Valdes graduated from San Antonio College and transferred to UTSA in the fall of 2022 where she is pursuing a bachelor's degree in Psychology and minoring in Sociology She is a first one to go to college from her family, but she says that she hopes won't be the last one.
-Valdes became a US Citizen in 2021 and now is invested in her education and society.
-She is concerned about the quality of life of Hispanic immigrants and their families.
-Her goal is to create a positive Latino movement to encourage others to get better and see the many possibilities that are offered to them.
+After being a stay-at-home mom for years, she decided to go back to school.
+Valdes graduated with honors from San Antonio College and transferred to UTSA in the fall of 2022.
+She is majoring in Psychology and minoring in Sociology.
+She is the first one to go to college from her family, but she says that she hopes won’t be the last one.

 Deborah Acosta-Sanchez is a student at the College for Health at The University of Texas at San Antonio.
-She is currently a junior majoring in Sociology and Psychology, and is also a member of the Honors College at UTSA.
+She is Puerto Rican and Costa Rican but has lived in Texas for the majority of her life.
+Deborah is currently a junior majoring in Sociology and Psychology, and she is also a member of the Honors College at UTSA.
+In her free time, she likes to spend time on her hobbies which include photography, baking, reading, and spending time with her pets.
 Deborah has an Associate of Arts in Sociology degree from Northwest Vista College (NVC).
-She looks forward to graduating with her Bachelor’s and continue her educational journey by attending graduate school.
+She looks forward to graduating with her Bachelor’s to continue her educational journey by attending graduate school and earning a Ph.D.

-BHello!
-My name is Emmaly Trejo Lamas and I am an undergraduate student pursuing a B.S. in Neuroscience with a concentration in Pre-Medicine.
-Aside from my school work, I am a research assistant at The Wicha Lab.
+Hello!
+My name is Emmaly Trejo Lamas and I am an undergraduate student pursuing a B.S. in Neuroscience and minor in Computer Science with a concentration in Pre-Medicine.
+Aside from my school work, I am a research assistant at The Wicha Lab part of the Pathways program and Honors College.
+My research interest is language processing.
 My goal is to become a physician as either a neurologist or a cardiologist.
 Once I finish my undergraduate degree, I plan on getting a Master’s degree and starting medical school.
 Outside of school, I enjoy reading, playing with my dog, and running.

 Research interests include supporting women of color, LGBTQIA+ individuals, and encouraging their advocates to create more conversations for positive change.
 She strives to help uplift marginalized communities and destroy systems and institutions that have been designed to keep them down.
 Through the P20 Pathways program, Mikayla hopes to gain insight to develop her research methods further and to utilize those techniques to foster the growth of future generations in the U.S.